Miss Europe 1980

-Miss Europe 1980 was the 40th edition of the Miss Europe pageant and the 29th edition under the Mondial Events Organization.
+Miss Europe 1980, also referred to as Miss Europe 1979/80, was the 40th edition of the Miss Europe pageant and the 29th edition under the Mondial Events Organization.
 It was held at Puerto de la Cruz Park in Santa Cruz of Tenerife, Canary Islands, Spain on March 2, 1980.
-Karin Zorn of Austria, was crowned Miss Europe 1980 by out going titleholder Eva Maria Düringer of Austria.
+Karin Zorn of Austria was crowned Miss Europe 1980 by outgoing titleholder Eva Maria Düringer of Austria.